You can do it like it’s a great weight on you, or you can do it like it’s a part of a dance.Ram Dass

 I will reveal to you now that, to hold my “problems” and dilemmas with kindness, I like to see my life as a ride that is sometimes bumpy — but maaaaan the views are beautiful!
 It is all worth it.

-I don’t know what metaphors and expressions you are using in your daily lives.
+I don’t know what metaphors and expressions you are using in your daily life.
 But I would like to encourage you to inspect them.

 To see if they serve you.